nycmeshnet/nycmesh.net/content/network-status.md

 2021-9-10

+11:23pm Simona's hub is back online

-Simona's hub is currently down, affecting the 7 members connected.
+4pm Simona's hub is currently down, affecting the 7 members connected.
 This is due to a fiber problem out of our control.
 This will possibly be fixed around midnight tonight.

 2021-9-5